 Making good shots and cuts is harder than it sounds!
 It's especially hard to do them well without a plan.

-A storyboard doesn't have to be an elaborate work of art.
+Let's learn how to create a storyboard for a video.
+A video storyboard doesn't have to be an elaborate work of art.
 Here’s how to make one:

-You can also download one of the many free storyboard templates online, like this:
+You can also download one of the many free video storyboard templates online, like this:

 Step 2: Add the Script

 Under each rectangle, write the line of script or dialogue that corresponds to that scene.

 Step 3: Sketch Out the Story

 Don’t worry if you’re not an artist - simple stick figures will do the trick.
 You can indicate movement with an arrow.
 Any drawing is better than no drawing!

 If you don’t want to sketch the shots by hand, you can use photographs or images cut from a magazine.
 There are even storyboarding tools online where you can select characters and settings, add speech bubbles and text blocks, and even record audio.
 Be warned, though – they’re tons of fun, and you can waste a lot of time!